TKDuff/Rust-Plotting-Tool/Notes.md

 For interval, going to make time interval seconds, hour or minutes.
 Must be done in increasing order.

 Looked into using clap, to parse and validate command-line arguments.
 Defines arguments program accepts.
 Whether rquired or optonal

+* Let user choose plot width/height.
+When choosen, wrap the eframe width/height around it.
+* Line width, colour, fill (or fill all)
+* Night or day mode
+* Grid lines yes or no
+* Axis labels
+* Plot titles
+* Plot size, so how much of the screen it should take up

+Get UI done, then see if change tier merge sizes
+Can allow user to set log axis -

+Be sure to stratigically place request reptains, don't need to repaint entire frame.
+Seems that when the length is only 1, then the CPU is hogged, computer makes lots of noise

+## 01-03-24
+Finished with changing the UI of the program, still want to add
+* Option to set size of plot in command line, and the program wraps around this selected size, have min size
+* Maybe some other things, stopping for now to benchmark, see what finally needs to be added